n8n-io/n8n-docs/docs/reference/configuration.md

 ## Maximum payload limit

 The default maximum incoming payload limit is **16MB**.
-To increase the maximum payload limit use, the following format.
+To increase the maximum payload limit, the following format.

 ```bash
 export N8N_PAYLOAD_SIZE_MAX=VALUE
 ```

-The value is in MB.
+The value should be in megabytes.
 For example, if you want to set the limit to 32MB, use `N8N_PAYLOAD_SIZE_MAX=32`.

 ## Configuration via file